AhmadPayan/CSharp-Simple-IoC-Container/README.md

 # CSharp-Simple-IoC-Container
 A very small IoC container in C#.NET which created for learning purpose.

-This is a simple C# Console Application that shows how you can create your own custom IoC Container in an easiest way.
+This is a simple C# Console Application that shows how you can create your own custom IoC Container in the easiest way.

 Register your types like as follows: